Partners Life DUAL

 The Partners Life DUAL offers the opportunity for event goers and adventure seekers to experience the dual islands of Motutapu and Rangitoto by foot, on mountain bike or both including a swim in the spectacular Home Bay!

-The entry numbers for the 2013 Partners Life DUAL Motutapu - Rangitoto Traverse WILL be limited due to the nature of these two protected islands, so make sure you get in early!
+The entry numbers for the 2014 Partners Life DUAL Motutapu - Rangitoto Traverse WILL be limited due to the nature of these two protected islands, so make sure you get in early!

 The Motutapu Restoration Trust

-The DUAL event concept has been developed in conjunction with total sport and the Motutapu Restoration Trust (MRT).
+The Partners Life DUAL event concept has been developed in conjunction with total sport and the Motutapu Restoration Trust (MRT).

 Help look after these islands...